venikkin/neo4j-spark-connector/doc/README.md

 - browse to [localhost:8000](http://localhost:8000)

 Now everytime you change one of your `.adoc` files antora will rebuild everything, and you just need to refresh your page on [localhost:8000](http://localhost:8000)

+Note: you may need to configure your ad/tracker blocker (like Ghostery) to not block the load of remote documentation assets.